carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 - "Instructors and Helpers need a separate back-channel and a plan for notifications or connections failures."
 ---

+> ## Introduce yourself!
+> In the Etherpad, please sign in with your name, pronouns, and a fun fact about your local area.
+Note that you can customize your color at the top right.
+Also, in Zoom, please adjust your name as needed and add pronouns.
+You can do this by clicking the drop-down to the right of your name in the participants window.
+>
+> When you are finished, please raise your hand by writing "hand" in the chat.
+When the Trainer calls on you, unmute and briefly say your name and location (city, country).
+We'll save the fun facts for your first breakout sessions.
+>
+{: .challenge}

 ## Introduction
 If you have been following The Carpentries for a while, you may have observed that online workshops have not only been absent from our recommendations; they have been actively discouraged.
 This is because a number of Carpentries teaching practices do not naturally transfer to a video conferencing platform.
 Among the challenges: